Mpox Information for Healthcare Providers

 CDC Mpox Treatment Resources

-- Clinical Considerations for Treatment and Prophylaxis of Mpox Infection in People Who are Immunocompromised: Discusses mpox in people who are immunocompromised and the diagnosis, treatment, and vaccination of people with immunocompromising conditions, including HIV.
+- Clinical Considerations for Mpox in Immunocompromised People: Discusses mpox in people who are immunocompromised and the diagnosis, treatment, and vaccination of people with immunocompromising conditions, including HIV.